Christmas Fondue Party

 - Serve in a fondue pot with assorted dippers.

 In fact, most of the dippers were picked up at the store, so other than making the three fondues ahead of time to re-heat before serving, all I had to do was roast a few potatoes and do a little slicing.
-Another reason this party is so much fun, it’s pretty easy to put together.
+Another reason this party is so much fun, it’s pretty easy to put together, sure to put the host in a good mood.

 The Oil Fondue

 I served some beef, chicken, and egg rolls.
-For the chicken, I used frozen chicken fingers that had been thawed and cut into pieces.
+For the chicken, I used frozen chicken fingers that had been thawed and cut into bite-sized pieces.
 The egg rolls were also frozen -already fully cooked so you’re just crisping them up in the oil.
+It’s nice to offer a variety of meats.

 - egg rolls

-For the raw meats, be sure to keep them separate from the other food, and make sure they’re fully cooked before eating.
-Let everything come up to room temperature just before serving to reduce cooking time and help your oil stay hot.
+For the raw meat, be sure to keep them separate from the other food, and make sure they’re fully cooked before eating.
+Cook time will vary depending on the meat and how hot the oil is.
+Make sure chicken is fully cooked before eating.
+Also make sure Let everything come up to room temperature just before serving to reduce cooking time and help your oil stay hot.
+Do defrost any frozen items first, so that they will cook faster and cook down the hot oil less.

 - teriyaki sauce